SoccerNet/sn-spotting/README.md

 SoccerNet Action Spotting is part of the SoccerNet-v2 dataset, which is an extension of SoccerNet-v1 with new and challenging tasks including action spotting, camera shot segmentation with boundary detection, and a novel replay grounding task.

+__[News]__ For the 2023, we introduce a novel spotting challenge on ball events including drive and passes.
+Those events are much more dense and require a higher level of spotting precision.
+The density of those events, as well as the subtle underlying movement of the ball and players, make this new task even more challenging.
+For this new challenge, you only have access to 7 annotated games, so you may want to take a look at different training paradigms such as transfer learning, unsupervised learning or semi-supervised learning.
+Remember that you still have access to the 500 videos from soccernet to help you.

 <p align="center"><img src="Images/GraphicalAbstract-SoccerNet-V2-1.png" width="640"></p>

 The Action Spotting dataset consists of 500 complete soccer games including: